Dedetat/powerpuff-yourself/README.md

 ### Views
-> There are functions that return values deduced from attributes.
-This is what we call views.
+> There are functions that return values deduced from attributes: this is what we call views

 #### [#35](https://github.com/Dedetat/powerpuff-yourself/pull/35/files) - Create a view
 > Do you know how old is our Powerpuffs now ?